michaelmacinnis/oh/MANUAL.md

 #### Method

-A sequence of actions can be created with the `method` command.
+A sequence of actions can be saved with the `method` command.

     define hello: method () as {
         echo "Hello, World!"